-Small molecule inhibitors of mTOR kinase featuring subnanomolar potency and unprecedented selectivity over the rest of the kinome.
-The novel drug candidates display excellent PK properties and highly potent antiproliferative activity against cancer cell lines, including colorectal cancer.
+Small molecule inhibitors of mTOR kinase featuring sub-nanomolar potency and a high level of selectivity over the rest of the kinome.
+The novel drug candidates display excellent PK properties and highly potent antiproliferative activity in a range of cell lines representing different cancer types.

 Application